 Legend says that the Devil lived at the ‘Devil’s Jumps’, near Churt.
 He would torment Thor, God of Thunder, who lived at Thor’s Lie (Thursley), by jumping from hill to hill.
 Thor would try to strike the Devil with thunder and lightning and once the Devil retaliated by scooping up a handful of earth and hurling it at Thor.
 The depression that remained is the Devil’s Punch Bowl.National Trust

 The other aspect I found really cool was that the A3 used to cut right through it.
 From 1748-1873 it was the original London to Portsmouth road used by horses and carriages.
 Then in the 1830s they cut through the hillside to avoid the climb to Hindhead which exhausted the poor horses, especially when pulling larger and heavier carriages.
 In 2011 the Hindhead tunnel was opened, and sandstone dug from the tunnel was used to bury the old A3.
 Now the area is being landscaped back to the original contour of the hillside.
 You can still find the old A3, and whilst it still clearly used to be a throughway, it’s hard to imagine it as a 3 lane road!

 The Duke of Cumberland Arms

 After spending the afternoon drying off in front of the fire, we got dressed up for our first dinner out since the beginning of lockdown.
-The Duke of Cumberland Arms came highly recommended by our airbnb hosts, so we made sure to book our table in advance.
+The Duke of Cumberland Arms came highly recommended by our hosts, so we made sure to book our table in advance.

 Unfortunately we couldn’t experience the pub in its prime during these socially distanced times.
 It seems the inside is too cosy and cramped to open safely, but luckily it has extensive gardens where locals were enjoying their drinks in groups.
 As we had booked a table, we were directed round the side of the old pub to the back, where there was a sprawl of gardens and a stunning view stretching into the distance.